dcunited001/dcunited001.github.io/_posts/2017-02-07-oneirontology-semiotics-karma-and-moral-consequentialism.md

 plane.
 This plane is designed to be invisible, so that it's mechanisms would remain effective.
 However, we've reached a point in humanity's history where We must harness this power more directly.

+The point here is that the pinnacle hyperintelligence is like a constant point lying beyond a convergence of other intelligences.
+Intelligence is not divergent.
+It is convergent.

 <a name="oneirontology-on-reincarnation" />